Fishtown vs Northern Liberties for a Rental Property

 To connect this strategy to execution, review Point Breeze vs Graduate Hospital for a Long-Term Philadelphia Hold, then map your next steps through Philadelphia real-estate investment service strategy and the Philadelphia neighborhood market guides.

 A beautiful rental in the wrong configuration can still underperform.
-I compare layout efficiency, maintenance exposure, and whether the property will remain easy to lease if the market softens.

 Think about exits early